cyclus/cyclus.github.com/source/user/cymetric/tutorial_metrics.rst

 cymetric.
 Moreover, |cyclus| databases can be comprised of both `default tables
 <http://fuelcycle.org/user/dbdoc.html#table-descriptions>`_ and  `custom tables
 <http://fuelcycle.org/arche/custom_tables.html>`_.
 Cymetric also helps you
-bring in data that might come a custom table in a |cyclus| database.
+bring in data that might come as a custom table in a |cyclus| database.
 All you need to do is use the ``root_metric()`` function somewhere.
 This simply accepts the name of the table.
 For example,

 .. code-block:: python